Skip to main content

 A New Regnerus?
 Anti-Equality Groups Promote New Study on Sexual Orientation and Gender

-Anti-equality organizations are enthusiastically promoting a new study on sexual orientation and gender, hoping it will be new culture war ammunition.
+Anti-equality organizations are enthusiastically promoting a new study on sexual orientation and gender(link is external), hoping it will be new culture war ammunition.

 Among the authors’ contentions are that the belief that sexual orientation and gender identity are innate or fixed properties is “not supported by scientific evidence.”
 The study also says that the stress of social stigma is not a sufficient explanation for higher rates of mental health and substance abuse problems in LGBT communities.